NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/MedicalInfraredImagingWithSlicer/README.md

 ## Approach and Plan

-1. To improve and test the acquisition, segmentation and registration modules for foot ulcer assessment in Slicer 3D.
+1. To finish the initial acquisition, segmentation & registration modules for foot ulcer assessment in Slicer 3D.
 2. To discuss and test other segmentation and registration approaches.
 3. To develop a new Slicer module for semi-automatic foot ulcer assessment using contralateral temperature comparison.
 4. Testing.